amaury1093/react-mapbox-gl-draw/README.md

 ## Testing

-Only `semistandard` is run for linting.
+Only `eslint` is run for linting.
 Proper testing needs to be added, see [#19](https://github.com/amaurymartiny/react-mapbox-gl-draw/issues/19) if you would like to help.